diyanah08/project-3-fieldtrip-database/README.md

 ### Features Left to Implement
-1) Ability to change the image uploaded and upload multiple images
+1) Ability to change the image uploaded and upload multiple images.
 2) Ability for user to upload files to share their lesson plans and other user to download them.
-3) Addition of mapbox to the address/auto complete of addresses
+3) Addition of mapbox to the address/auto complete of addresses.

 ## Technologies Used
 - HTML